What is MUN?

 Where and When Are the Conferences?

-The MUN Training Conference takes place in late March at Camp Roberts, a National Guard Base just north of Paso Robles, California.
+In March, MUN delegates will attend a Northern or Sourthern California Training Conerence.
 This conference serves as participant’s introduction to the statewide MUN and is a unique learning experience.
 The Model United Nations Summit is a four-day conference held in early May in Los Angeles, California and serves as the culmination of the program.

 What Happens During the Conferences?